pantheon-systems/documentation/source/content/terminus/install.md

 <Alert type="info" title="Note">

-There is an unofficial third party installer script which will download `terminus.phar` and attempt to update the appropriate rc files, available [here](https://github.com/alexfornuto/terminus-installer).
+There is an unofficial third-party installer script which will download `terminus.phar` and attempt to update the appropriate `rc` files, available [on GitHub](https://github.com/alexfornuto/terminus-installer).
 Note that this script is *not* supported directly by Pantheon.

 </Alert>